Do you mean the waves or the country?

 The locals can be a bit hectic at times.
 Expect kids with knives, and wandering junkies outside your hotel.
 La Libertad is the worst.
 Guys have lost rashies and leggies on their way to the beach, which puts an interesting twist on a dawn or late session. ... it doesn't happen unless your hotel is right on the beach, but then you still have to walk around the point, past the cemetery.
 Good luck.
 Its a good wave.

 If that freaked you out, head south, generally locals are nice in the smaller villages.
-El Cuco is a friendly fishing village with a good point. over 7 years agoAnswered by whoissteveanyway via Travellr.com
+El Cuco is a friendly fishing village with a good point. almost 8 years agoAnswered by whoissteveanyway via Travellr.com